Select Page

 Other errors messages, however, would be absurd if the user didn’t know why the error happened.
 The context was calming.
 It convinced the user that they lived in a rational universe where things happen for a reason.

-With these two scenarios in mind, I wound the flow chart through a series of questions.
+With these two scenarios in mind, I built the flow chart on a series of questions.
 Each question had an exit arrow that asked, “is this all the user needs to know?”

 The flow chart sorted the content patterns into a larger web.
 At the closest point to the starting position, the emphasis was on urgency.
 At the furthest point, it was about specificity.